 The law attempts to prevent property disputes by giving the spouse a statutory right of occupation.
 A spouse or civil partner may not be excluded from the family home without a court order.
 If the right to occupation is not registered, then it will not bind the buyer; however rights can be registered right up to completion so much time and money can be wasted by failing to properly investigate the property before exchange of contracts.

-If you would like to obtain legal advice on property disputes, or advice on possible rights that people may have over property, Contact Law can put you in touch with a local specialist Property Solicitor free of charge.
-So, if you have any questions or would like our help in finding local Property Solicitors please call us on 0800 1777 162 or complete the web-form above.
+If you need representation for a property dispute, or clarification on possible rights that third parties may have over your property, Contact Law can put you in touch with a local specialist property solicitor.
+Our recommendation service is free of charge.
+Please call us on 0800 1777 162 or complete the web-form above.